What is Zoho CRM?

 Once you have prospects who have entered into your sales process or pipeline, you’ll need to prioritize them.
-Zoho CRM makes this easier to do than ever with these deal management features.
+Zoho makes this easier to do than ever with these deal management features.

 - Use standard and custom deal views to see a snapshot of all your deals, and sort them by stage, probability, sales rep, and more.